What is a smart motorway?

 Are smart motorways dangerous?

-In response, Highways England has clarified that there is a slight lag between when the speed limit is changed and when cameras start enforcing the new limit.
+In response, Highways England clarified that there is a slight lag between when the speed limit is changed and when cameras start enforcing the new limit.
 However, this can be as little as ten seconds, which fails to reassure many motorists.

-Currently, the furthest distance between emergency laybys is 1.5 miles, which, in the eyes of many, is simply too far to be safe.
+Many people feel that motorways without a permanent hard shoulder are unsafe, and a YouGov poll in 2021 found that the majority of motorists agree.
+Currently, the furthest distance between emergency laybys is 1.5 miles, which, in the eyes of many, is too far to be safe.

-Don't forget, if your car isn't working as it should, WhoCanFixMyCar is here to help you find the right garage at the right price.
+Don't forget, if your car isn't working as it should, FixMyCar is here to help you find the right garage at the right price.